Cardonald: History

-With the arrival of the electric tram in 1903, the growth of Cardonald began in earnest along the stretch of Paisley Road West between the little villages of Cardonald and Halfway, with the building of Cardonald Police station (1905) and Nazareth House (1906).
+With the arrival of the electric tram in 1903, the growth of Cardonald began in earnest along the stretch of Paisley Road West between the villages of Cardonald and Halfway, with the building of Cardonald Police station (1905) and Nazareth House (1906).
 In 1926, Glasgow Corporation bought the Cardonald estates from William Arthur Baird.
 The final upsurge in house building in the area took place from 1931, when most of the existing farm land disappeared, with the building of the North Cardonald and South Cardonald houses by the Western Heritable Investment Company after 1935.
 North Cardonald was mostly made up of owner-occupied houses and council homes owned by Glasgow Corporation (the predecessor to Glasgow City Council), while South Cardonald was mostly composed of owner-occupied and privately rented cottage flats.
-The 1930s also saw the building of two cinemas in the area, The Westway (1934-1960) and the Aldwych/Vogue (1938-1964).
+The 1930s also saw the building of two cinemas in the area, The Westway (1934–1960) and the Aldwych/Vogue (1938–1964).
 The Westway later became the Flamingo ballroom, and was then a bingo hall until its demolition in 2003.
-The Vogue was demolished in 1964 and replaced by a supermarket.
+The Vogue was demolished in 1964.
+Both have supermarkets in their place today.

 In the 1950s, the Corporation erected the UK's first high-rise flats in the area.
 Although only 10 storeys high, the Moss Heights flats were the first of many high-rise blocks to be built in Glasgow.
 They were revolutionary in the fact that their heating system was supplied from a central coal-fired boiler house.
 They have been renovated and survive well into the 21st century, unlike other developments constructed in later decades.